sonovice/liquidGL/README.md

 **Border-radius**

-> LiquidGL automatically inherits the `border-radius` of the `target` element, ensuring the refraction respects rounded corners without any extra configuration.
+> liquidGL automatically inherits the `border-radius` of the `target` element, ensuring the refraction respects rounded corners without any extra configuration.
 If you animate the `border-radius` of your `target` element i.e on scroll, the bevel will animate in real time to remain in sync.

 ---